versx/WhMgr/README.md

 *Notes:
 - Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
 Emoji icons are also created upon connecting to Discord.*
-- DM notifications can be sent to users based on
+- DM notifications can be sent to users based on:
+    - Pokemon IV
+    - Pokemon Level
+    - Pokemon Attack/Defense/Stamina values
+    - Pokemon Gender
+    - Raid Boss
+    - Raid City
+    - Raid Distance
+    - Gym Name
+    - Quest Reward
+    - Invasion Type

 ## TODO:
 - Allow Pokemon id and name in Pokemon filter lists.